-When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP of the new master.
+When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP address of the new primary node.

 When you use the IP-based connection option, the FQDN does not need to have any special format because clients use IP addresses instead of hostnames to access the databases so you are free to choose whatever name you want.
 Using the IP-based connection option does not require any DNS configuration either.